 I bought two copies of the original Titanfall: one for Windows to play with friends on Windows and one for Xbox One to play with friends there.
 The differentiation between the two platforms is kind of silly these days as the Xbox One now runs on the Windows 10 kernel and operating system.

-This really made me pause.
+This made me pause.
 In a world where Xbox Play Anywhere exists, asking players to pay for the game twice to play it on the same operating systems just feels so much more exploitative than before.
 Not that it wasn’t a money grab before, but now it feels more outrageous.

-Even though this is not quite the same as Xbox Play Anywhere, I’m dismayed that EA doesn’t even have a subscription option that includes both platforms.
+Even though this isn’t quite the same as Xbox Play Anywhere, I’m dismayed that EA doesn’t even have a subscription option that includes both platforms.
 From a customer’s perspective, it’s so obviously the right thing to do.
 Unfortunately, EA would again have to share a bit of their subscription revenue with Microsoft to make the licensing magic work.

-It weigh heavily on me that Titanfall 2 didn’t support Xbox Play Anywhere when deciding whether to get the game or not.
+It weighs heavily on me that Titanfall 2 didn’t support Xbox Play Anywhere when deciding whether to get the game or not.
 I was quite surprised to learn how much the mere existence of the Xbox Play Anywhere program affected my purchasing decision I did decide to get a copy despite being locked to one platform, but I can only accredit that on how much I enjoyed the previous game in the series.

 Cross-platform game licensing has been a long-standing pet peeve of mine.
 I can only hope EA and Microsoft can come to some sort of arrangement over cross-platform licensing.
 I doubt I’ll be buying another game that’s available on multiple platforms, but where the licensing limits me to only one platform in the future.